 BPP University has around 15,000 students, studying across 13 centres, in eight locations across England and online around the world.
 The university is composed of four schools focusing on Law, Business and Technology, Nursing and Health.
 In 2007, it became the first publicly owned company in the UK to obtain degree-awarding powers.
 For this customer story, we interviewed Ishan Kolhatkar, Director of Group Educational Technologies.

 Digital examinations are recognised as an important factor in BPP University’s Strategy for Learning and Teaching 2017-2021, aiming to bring professional experience even closer to the classroom, as computers are the tools that the students will use predominantly in their careers.

-‘Students are really happy whether they’re comparing Inspera to a previous assessment system, or simply to pen-and-paper.
-To them it’s a leap forward that makes sense’, says Ishan Kolhatkar.
+‘Students are really happy, whether they’re comparing Inspera to a previous assessment system, or simply to pen-and-paper.
+To them, it’s a leap forward that makes sense’, says Ishan Kolhatkar.

-BPP University was the principal partner to Inspera in developing functionality for moderated marking, a marking quality control process, widely used in the UK HE.
+BPP University was the principal partner to Inspera in developing functionality for moderated marking, a marking quality-control process, widely used in the UK HE.
 Since then, the implementation has been expanded towards law and business exams that are manually marked, facilitated by the moderated marking functionality in Inspera Assessment, released in 2019.

 Inspera Assessment is now used for both formative and summative assessment, across Law School, Business & Technology School and School of Nursing.
 In terms of delivery mode, it is used for on-site invigilated assessments as well as BYOD home assessments, which are automatically marked.
-The plan is to further expand the BYOD adoption, especially in Law programs, towards fully BYOD delivery in 2020.
+The plan is to further expand the BYOD adoption, especially in Law programmes, towards fully BYOD delivery in 2020.

 ‘There have been many informal discussions with students, all of which have been positive,' says Ishan Kolhatkar.